Doregon/quick-hackintosh-guides/usb-creation/linux-10.7-to-11.md

 * `chmod +x fetch-macOS.py` - will let you run the script, **required**

 Now, run one of the commands below depending on the OS you'd like to have.
+**If you're downloading a version of macOS older than High Sierra**, your file will be named "RecoveryImage.dmg".
+If that's the case, follow all the steps but replace any instance of "BaseSystem.dmg" with "RecoveryImage.dmg"

 ##### Lion(10.7)
 `python ./macrecovery.py -b Mac-2E6FAB96566FE58C -m 00000000000F25Y00 download`